-Robert Lawlor with Christopher Bamford and Dorothea Rockburneby Dorothea Rockburne and Christopher Bamford
+Robert Lawlor with Christopher Bamford and Dorothea Rockburne

 After an absence of many years, Robert Lawlor, who began as a sculptor, and whose book Sacred Geometry has had a great influence in reawakening us to the importance of geometrical principles, symmetries, and proportions—not only for art and architecture but also for science and consciousness studies—was recently back in New York for a few days.
 Dorothea Rockburne, the painter, who had come to know Robert through his work in geometry and had worked with it herself intensely, arranged a reception for him to meet a few old artist friends and others.
 One of these was Publisher Phong Bui.
 Dorothea and Phong thought Rail readers would be interested to hear what Robert had been up to.
 Because I have known Robert for many years, I was asked to come along and help facilitate the conversation.
 So, one Sunday, Phong picked us up in Manhattan and drove Dorothea, Robert, and I out to the Rail Headquarters to talk.